robalb/custom-vm-emulator/README.md

 - `yan85.machine` A highly extensible yan85 emulator, with support for single-step execution mode
 - `yan85.disassembler` Simple disassembler that extends the given yan85 emulator
 - `yan85.debugger` A TUI program based on the textual python library.
-It provides a time travel debugger with a scrollable view of the program memory and code disassembly
+It provides a fully scriptable time-travel debugger with a scrollable view of the program memory and code disassembly

 <p align="center">
 <img src="./docs/screen2.png" width="900px" height="auto" />